mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 # Motivation

-Due to their distributed nature, implementing secure computation protocols such as SPDZ is a non-trivial task, which is only made worse when we start to introduce various optimisations.
-[But](https://github.com/rdragos/awesome-mpc) [it](https://github.com/bristolcrypto/SPDZ-2) [has](https://github.com/aicis/fresco) [been](http://oblivc.org/) [done](https://github.com/encryptogroup/ABY).
+As hinted above, implementing secure computation protocols such as SPDZ is a non-trivial task due to their distributed nature, which is only made worse when we start to introduce various optimisations ([but](https://github.com/rdragos/awesome-mpc) [it](https://github.com/bristolcrypto/SPDZ-2) [has](https://github.com/aicis/fresco) [been](http://oblivc.org/) [done](https://github.com/encryptogroup/ABY)).
 For instance, one has to consider how to best orchestrate the simultanuous execution of multiple programs, how to minimise the overhead of sending data across the network, and how to efficient interleave it with computation so that one only rarely waits on the other.
 On top of that, we might also want to support different hardware platforms, including for instance both CPUs and GPUs, and for any serious work it is highly valuable to have tools for visual inspection, debugging, and profiling in order to identify issues and bottlenecks.

 It should furthermore also be easy to experiment with various optimisations, such as transforming the computation for improved performance, reusing intermediate results and masked values, and supplying fresh "raw material" in the form of triples during the execution instead of only generating a large batch ahead of time in an offline phase.
 Getting all this right can be overwhelming, which is one reason earlier blog posts here focused on the principles behind secure computation protocols and simply did everything locally.

-Luckily though, modern distributed computation frameworks such as [TensorFlow](https://www.tensorflow.org/) are receiving a lot of attention these days not least due to their use in advanced machine learning on large datasets, and as we shall see there is a large fundamental overlap between these two applications.
-In retrospect, this makes for an obvious candidate for quickly experimenting with protocols for private machine learning.
+Luckily though, modern distributed computation frameworks such as [TensorFlow](https://www.tensorflow.org/) are receiving a lot of research and engineering attention these days due to their use in advanced machine learning on large data sets.
+And since our focus is on private machine learning there is a natural large fundamental overlap.
+In particular, the secure operations we are interested in are tensor addition, subtraction, multiplication, dot products, truncation, and sampling.

 ## Prerequisites

-In this post we are going to assume that the main principles behind both TensorFlow and the SPDZ protocol are already understood -- if not then there are [plenty](https://www.tensorflow.org/tutorials/) [of](https://learningtensorflow.com/) [good](https://github.com/ageron/handson-ml) [resources](https://developers.google.com/machine-learning/crash-course/) for the former (including [whitepapers](https://www.tensorflow.org/about/bib)) and e.g. [previous](/2017/09/03/the-spdz-protocol-part1/) [posts](/2017/09/10/the-spdz-protocol-part2/) for the latter.
+We make the assumption that the main principles behind both TensorFlow and the SPDZ protocol are already understood -- if not then there are [plenty](https://www.tensorflow.org/tutorials/) [of](https://learningtensorflow.com/) [good](https://github.com/ageron/handson-ml) [resources](https://developers.google.com/machine-learning/crash-course/) for the former (including [whitepapers](https://www.tensorflow.org/about/bib)) and e.g. [previous](/2017/09/03/the-spdz-protocol-part1/) [blog](/2017/09/10/the-spdz-protocol-part2/) [posts](/2017-09-19-private-image-analysis-with-mpc.md) for the latter.
+As for the different parties involved, we also here assume a setting with two server, a crypto producer, an input provider, and an output receiver.

 One important note though is that TensorFlow works by first constructing a static [computation graph](https://www.tensorflow.org/programmers_guide/graphs) that is subsequently executed in a session.
-This means that all our secure operations below are concerned with building such a graph, as opposed to actual execution as in earlier posts: we are in some sense making a small compiler that translates secure computations expressed in a simple language into TensorFlow programs.
+This means that our efforts in this post are concerned with building such a graph, as opposed to actual execution as earlier: we are to some extend making a small compiler that translates secure computations expressed in a simple language into TensorFlow programs.
+So besides working at a higher level of abstraction we hence also benefit from the large amount of efforts that have already gone into optimising graph execution.

-We are also going to focus on applications where tensors and linear algebra play integrate roles, as for instance in various [regression](/2018/03/12/private-logistic-regression/) tasks and [deep learning](/2017/09/19/private-image-analysis-with-mpc/).
-In particular, in these applications the secure operations needed were tensor addition, subtraction, multiplication, dot products, truncation, and sampling.

-As we shall see this fits very nicely with what's already provided by TensorFlow, with one main exception: to get high precision when working with [fixedpoint numbers](/2017/09/03/the-spdz-protocol-part1/#fixedpoint-numbers) in the secure setting we end up encoding into and operating on integers that are larger than what fits in a typically word size, while TensorFlow on the other hand today only supports operations on 32 and 64 bit integers (a constraint that may have something to do with current support on GPUs).

-Luckily though, since we only need the operations mentioned above, there are efficient ways around this as discussed [elsewhere](/2018/01/29/the-chinese-remainder-theorem/) which allow us to simulate arithmetic on tensors of ~120 bit integers using (a list of) tensors of 32 bit integers.
-Here, we will simply assume such base operations `base_add`, `base_sub`, `base_mul`, `base_dot`, `base_mod`, and `sample`.

 # Basics

+As we shall, our needs fit nicely with the operations already provided by TensorFlow, with one main exception: to match typical precision of floating point numbers when instead working with [fixedpoint numbers](/2017/09/03/the-spdz-protocol-part1/#fixedpoint-numbers) in the secure setting, we end up encoding into and operating on integers that are larger than what typically fits in a word size, yet TensorFlow today only supports operations on 32 and 64 bit integers (a constraint that may have something to do with current support on GPUs).

+Luckily though, for the operations we need there are efficient ways around this that allow us to simulate arithmetic on tensors of ~120 bit integers using a list of tensors of e.g. 32 bit integers.
+And this decomposition moreover has the very nice property that we can often operate on each tensor in the list independently.
+So in addition to enabling the use of TensorFlow, this also allows most operations to be performed in parallel and can actually [increase efficiency](https://en.wikipedia.org/wiki/Residue_number_system) compared to operating on single larger numbers although it may initially sound more expensive.

+We discuss the [details](/2018/01/29/the-chinese-remainder-theorem/) of this elsewhere and for the rest of this post simply assume operations `crt_add`, `crt_sub`, `crt_mul`, `crt_dot`, `crt_mod`, and `sample` that performed the expected operations on lists of tensors.
+Note that `crt_mod`, `crt_mul`, and `crt_sub` together allow us to define a right shift operation for [fixedpoint truncation](/2017/09/03/the-spdz-protocol-part1/#fixedpoint-numbers).

+## Private tensors

+**TODO**
-Since a secure operation is often expressed in terms of several TensorFlow operations, as a convinient way of defining the computation graph we will use a few abstract operations such as `add`, `mul`, and `dot` that allow us manage this complexity and focus on the secure computation at hand.
-Since each private tensor is represented by two shares, each input to these abstract operations are also represented by two (lists of) nodes in the graph.
-We call each such pair of nodes a private tensor, and introduce a simple class to contain this abstraction; this will also come in handy later when we look at a few optimisations.
+Since a secure operation is often expressed in terms of several TensorFlow operations as seen below, as a convenient way of managing complexity while defining the computation graph we use abstract operations such as `add`, `mul`, and `dot`.
+Since each private tensor is represented by two shares in the form of two (lists of) tensors, inputs to these abstract operations are also represented by two (lists of) nodes in the graph.
+We call each such pair of nodes a private tensor, and introduce a simple class to contain this abstraction.

 ```python
 class PrivateTensor: